 Visiting and accompanying patients

 You may remain with patients who needs emergency care until they are assessed.
 If you would rather wait outside the department, please ensure that the patient has your contact details.

 Once patients have booked in at reception, one family member or visitor may remain with them until they have had their first assessment with the triage nurse.
-After this the nurse will ask any additional visitors to leave, unless the patient:
+After this the nurse will ask visitors to leave unless the patient: